Arsal34/Ishlah-Manzil/README.md

 3) Email service available when the order is placed
 4) Using Google maps to add current location
 5) Mobile number verification during sign Up
-6) Cloud storage using firebase
+6) Cloud storage using firebase.

 Installation and compilation: